The Musculoskeletal Principles

 Combined Ratings for Muscle Injuries (§4.55): The muscles of the body are divided into groups.
 Each group of muscles controls a single function.
 For example, all the muscles in Group X control the pointing and flexing of the toes.
 The following bullet points lay down rules on combining ratings for muscles with other ratings (for nerves, limited motion, etc.).

 - Muscle ratings cannot combine with nerve ratings for the same body part unless they affect completely different functions.

-– If there are injured muscles in the same region but that aren’t all connected to the same joint (i.e. all in the arm but not all attached to the elbow), then the rating for the worst injured muscle in the arm will be increased and then used as the only rating for all muscle injuries in the arm.
+- If there are injured muscles (that all qualify for at least a 10% rating) in the same region but that aren’t all connected to the same joint (i.e. all in the arm but not all attached to the elbow), then the rating for the worst injured muscle in the arm will be increased to the next higher level and then used as the only rating for all muscle injuries in the arm.
 So if Group I in the arm is moderately severe (30% for the dominant hand), and Group VII in the arm is moderate (10%), then the 30% rating for Group I would be raised to the next level (severe: 40%) and then the total rating for all the muscles in the entire arm would be 40%.

 - All other muscle group injuries that are not related to each other as above will simply be rated individually.
 (Whew!)